GreenDelta/olca-schema/intro.md

 There are other LCA data formats, but the concepts of these formats are sometimes quite different or they are missing features that are important for openLCA.
-However, whenever possible we try to be compatible to these formats:
+However, whenever possible we try to be compatible with these formats:

 * __EcoSpold 1__: It was one of the first standardized LCA data formats but it is not really used anymore.
 The format is nice and simple but quite some